Burj Khalifa is the most iconic building in Dubai, UAE.

 Burj Khalifa VIP tickets

-You will be like a VIP all through your visit – so you don’t wait in long lines for the elevator.
+You will be like a VIP all through your visit – so you don’t have to wait in long lines for the elevator.

 On Level 148, a guest ambassador of Burj Khalifa gives you a tour of the observation deck.